finlchain/dn_dbn/README.md

-# dn_dbn
+# DEPRECATED - no longer actively maintained

     DN and DBN is for finlchain version 1 only.
-This repository was deprecated.
+This repository was DEPRECATED.